Top 5 misconceptions about building a CMMC Level 2 network

 “Information system” means a discrete set of information resources organized for the collection, processing, maintenance, use, sharing, dissemination, or disposition of information.

 At the very very minimum, you need to include endpoints (whatever device renders the view of CUI to the user) in addition to your CUI database or file server.
-It is pretty safe to say that the DoD expects you to include firewalls, switches, identity (domain), backups, patching, antivirus, and possibly logging systems in this design too.
-Reference NIST SP 800-171 scoping guidance (page 2).
+The DoD expects you to include firewalls, switches, identity (domain), backups, patching, antivirus, and logging systems in this design too, and to perform security for all of them.

 Wrapping up